rosalana/configure/README.md

 Selecting comments can be tricky, because comments do not have keys.

 More proper way to create and select comments is to bound them to other nodes.
-Every node may have **one associated comment**, placed immediately above it.
+Every node may have **one associated comment, placed immediately above it.**

 ```php
 $file->section('connections')